 - 1. The 25°C configuration alone is limited to elevations of 900m or less - 2.
 Use of the designated PCI slot is limited to add-in cards that have air flow requirements of 100 LFM or less.
 See add-in card specs for air flow requirements. - 3.
-Fan redundancy is not supported in base system SKUs R2312BBxxxx and R2224BBxxxx, when any of the following IO modules are installed: AXX10GBTWLIOM, AXX2FDRIBIOM, AXX1FDRIBIOM - 4.
-Processor and Memory throttling may occur with a system fan failure, impacting system performance. - For base system SKUs R2312BBxxxx and R2224BBxxxx, installing the following processors may have some performance impact under A4: EN 95W-6C/8C, EN 80W-4C, EN 70W-8C - 5.
-Specifically for A3/A4 individual Power Supply selection power margin is required to meet thermal specifications: - a) For dual power supply configuration, the power budget must fit within a single power supply rated load - b) For single power supply configuration, the power budget must be sized with 30% margin to single power supply rated load. - 6.
-Intel® Xeon PhiTM or Non-Intel GPGPU cards may have performance impact during ambient excursions - 7.
+Base system SKUs R2312GZ/GL#### and R2224GZ/GL####, configured with the following IO modules: AXX10GBTWLIOM, AXX2FDRIBIOM, and AXX1FDRIBIOM, can only be supported when DRx8 DIMMs are used. - 4.
+Systems configured with 130W-4 Core and 135W-8 Core processors may experience CPU and or memory throttling, impacting system performance. - 5.
+Processor throttling may occur with a system fan failure which may impact system performance. - 6.
+Specifically for A3/A4 individual Power Supply selection power margin is required to meet thermal specifications: - a) For dual power supply configuration, the power budget must fit within single power supply rated load - b) For single power supply configuration, the power budget must be sized with 30% margin to single power supply rated load. - 7.
+Intel® Xeon PhiTM or non-Intel GPGPU cards may have performance impact during ambient excursions - 8.
 When identifying memory in the table, only Rank and Width are required.
-Capacity is not required. - 8.
-LV refers to low voltage DIMMs (1.35V) - 9.
-Installation of the AXXRMFBU2 in a 2U system will also require the installation of Intel mounting bracket A2UBKTMFBUSSD.
-The Cache offload Module can only be installed with 95W processors and DRx8 or equivalent memory. - 10.
-Confirm the case temperature specification for the SSD to make appropriate selection - 11.
+Capacity is not required. - 9.
+LV refers to low voltage DIMMs (1.35V) - 10.
+Installation of the AXXRMFBU2 in a 2U system will also require installation of Intel mounting bracket A2UBKTMFBUSSD.
+The Cache offload Module can only be installed with 95W processor and DRx8 or equivalent memory for HTA A3/A4 with R2312GZ/GL and R2224GZ/GL System. - 11.
+Confirm the case temperature specification for the SSD to make appropriate selection - 12.
 Fan fail of dual-rotor fans refers to one rotor fail.
-"Fan Fail Support" indicates if fan fail can be supported with specified configuration in each column.
+"Fan Fail Support" indicates if fan fail can be supported with specified configuration in each column. - 13.
+System must have contents from the Intel accessory kit AGZCOPRODUCT installed to support Intel® Xeon PhiTM or non-Intel GPGPU add-in cards with passive cooling solutions.
+Only systems configured with S2600GZ (24-DIMM) server board will be supported. - 14.
+Fan redundancy is not supported in systems configured with 130W-4 Core and 135W-8 Core processors - 15.
+Due to thermal specification availability restrictions, Intel has NOT verified the thermal compatibility of non-Intel GPGPU cards that utilize a passive cooling solution in its server systems.
+System integrators should verify non-Intel add-in card air flow requirements from available vendor specifications before integrating them into the system.
+See section 5.2 for air flow support limits.